wecacuee/ECE417-F24-Mobile-Robots/docs/labnotes/02-28/gazebo-tutorials-car-demo.md

 lsmod | grep vbox
 ```

      I  see  the following  output  on  my machine.
-You should see vboxsf,vboxguest   and vboxvideo.
+You should see vboxguest   and vboxvideo.
      ```
 $ lsmod | grep vbox
 vboxsf                 77824  1